 The left or right turn signal indicator blinks when you signal a lane change or turn.
-If the indicators do not blink or blink rapidly, it usually means one of the turn signal bulbs is burned out (see page 139).
+If the indicator does not blink or blinks rapidly, it usually means one of the turn signal bulbs is burned out (see page 142).
 Replace the bulb as soon as possible, since other drivers cannot see that you are signaling.

-When you turn on the Hazard Warning switch, both turn signal indicators blink.
+When you press the Hazard Warning button, both turn signal indicators blink.
 All turn signals on the outside of the vehicle should flash.